isomerpages/sciencecentre-emag/pages/About.md

 <p>We publish articles that make you look at our island home differently,
 from the chemistry of mala xiang guo to the geometry of Peranakan tiles.</p>
 <p>Read features on Space, Technology, Environment, Mind &amp; Body, and
-Food from a uniquely Singaporean perspective.
-Listen to conversations with Singapore science changemakers, enjoy science-themed reviews of popular media, and get crafty with our DIY activities for the young at heart.</p>
+Culture from a uniquely Singaporean perspective.
+Listen to conversations with local science changemakers, enjoy science-focused reviews of popular media, and get crafty with our DIY STEAM activities for the young at heart.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Cartoon astronauts floating in space with a Chinese chess table, lab beakers, and lightbulbs." src="/images/VD_keyvisual_square.png">
 </div>